 Ever hopped onto a new vehicle and thought – ‘this feels different’?
 If yes, you are not alone!
-A lot of people feel the same way, especially when they hire a vehicle during their vacation.
+A lot of people feel the same way, especially when they hire an SUV or car during their vacation.
 However, driving something new and better is part of the fun, and in no way do we suggest that you should limit yourself to what you know.
 In this write-up, we’ll be sharing some useful tips to help you drive a car that is not in line with your usual style or preferences.

 Whether it’s a compact car, a sedan, or an SUV, cars can differ from each other not only in terms of the features they offer but also in their shape and size.
 If you are hiring a sedan for the first time, remember that the vehicle is longer, and as such, you need to be extra careful while reversing or shifting lanes.
 With hatchbacks and SUVs, you will always need to leave some space behind your vehicle, especially when you are parallel parking so that you can easily open the rear door.

 Three and Five-Door Cars

 The front doors of three-door vehicles are larger than their five-door counterparts, a piece of information that you should keep in mind while you are opening your doors while being parked beside other vehicles.

 If you are someone who’s used to driving an automatic, you may find it difficult at first to handle a manual car.
 Not only will you have to get used to using the stick shift, but you may find the take-off in a manual car to be an entirely different experience.
 If you are parked in an incline and are trying to stop the rollback, then do not hesitate to use your handbrakes.
 If you are used to driving a manual, then driving an automatic may not present itself as a big challenge.
 However, do remember that there are no clutch pedals in these; as such, you might feel something’s amiss at first.